 - the right time for a Christ's application comes for different students at different times.
 You are free to choose what works for you.

-- having more information at the time you apply means that you can often make a better informed application (e.g. you know your grades already) and we provide advice to help you to do this.
+- having more information at the time you apply means that you can often make a better informed application (e.g. you know your grades already).

 Here are the facts: